0LNetworkCommunity/documentation/docs/validators/hot-upgrades.md

 txs vote --proposal-id <proposal_number> --should-fail
 ```
 :::note
-You can query to see the for and against votes using this command: ` libra query view --function-id 0x1::diem_governance::get_votes --args <the_proposal_number>`
+You can query to see the for and against votes using this command: ` libra query view --function-id 0x1::diem_governance::get_votes --args <proposal_number>`
 :::

 After everyone has voted (to reach the consensus threshold of 66% as of  `V7`), the proposal will be in a "Resolvable" state.
 Anyone can resolve it by submitting the upgrade transaction.
 This means the sender must have the source transaction script for the upgrade (step #1 above).